OWASP/www-chapter-bhubaneswar/index.md

 <p>OWASP Bhubaneswar Chapter meetings are posted on our MeetUp Page:</p>

-Please go to our Meetup page for next meeting: https://www.meetup.com/owasp-bhubaneswar/
+Please go to our Meetup page for next meeting: <a href="https://www.meetup.com/owasp-bhubaneswar">OWASP Bhubaneswar Meet-Up</a>